AlexGKim/g2/docs/source/usage.rst

    :end-before: # summary-call-end
    :language: python

+Of note are the HBT signal :math:`|V|^2` (call to :meth:`g2.models.base.source.AbstractSource.V_squared`), its partials with respect to the source parameters which are needed in a Fisher matrix analysis (call to :meth:`g2.models.base.source.AbstractSource.V_squared_jacobian`), and the signal noise for a given set of observing parameters (call to :meth:`g2.core.inverse_noise`).

-where the function :func:`g2.utils.summary` is
+The function :func:`g2.utils.summary` is

 .. literalinclude:: ../examples/examples_source.py
    :start-after: # summary-begin